 All staff, and volunteers, are required to complete a Child Protection in Sport and lone worker online course within the first six weeks of employment.
-Staff and managers working directly with children, young people and young adults may also be required to attend bespoke safeguarding training courses in line with their specific responsibilities and must attend updated programmes every three years.
+Staff and managers working directly with children and young people may also be required to attend bespoke safeguarding training courses in line with their specific responsibilities and must attend updated programmes every three years.
 It is the responsibility of the individual and their manager to ensure mandatory training is completed.